alexandrebarbaruiva/facebook-page-post-scraper/Language/English/README.md

 ```
 make style
 ```

-Important to use it if wanting to send us a Pull Request :)
+Important to use it if you want to send us a Pull Request :)